5 questions people ask Americans abroad – and my answers

 And I suppose there’s something to be said for it.
 The USA is a big country, and most people never have the need (or perhaps the desire or money) to travel abroad.

-Additionally, our school system puts a lot of emphasis on the importance of the USA – and doesn’t spend much time on the existence of the 190-some other countries out there.
+Additionally, our school system puts a lot of emphasis on the importance of the USA and our history – and doesn’t spend much time on the existence of the 190-some other countries out there.

 However, the answer I usually give to this question is: “Please tell me everything you know about my home state of Arizona before we continue.”